nithyaa05/project1-s24-nithyaa/README.md

 - Create a Train.js component inside the components folder that displays the information for each train, and a TrainList.js component that displays the train data for a specified line
 - In App.js, display the LinesPage.js page
 - For each line's page, display each train's data by feeding each entry in the filtered array into the Train.js component as props.
-- Call the MARTA API by fetching from the link provided: TBD
+- Call the MARTA API by fetching from the link provided: "https://midsem-bootcamp-api.onrender.com"
 - Incorporate state buttons to display trains based on each line color (gold, red, green blue)
 - Make the navbar functional so that the trains are filtered by one station at a time
 - Make the four buttons functional so that the trains are filtered by one or more buttons at a time ("Arriving", "Scheduled", "Northbound/Southbound" or "Eastbound/Westbound")